-If your child is placed into foster care, they could face an even greater risk of feeling separated from anything resembling a family and may suffer mental health consequences as a result.
-More frequently, you can visit with your child during this case can certainly positively impact your child's well-being.
+If your child enters foster care, they might face an increased risk of feeling disconnected from any semblance of family, potentially leading to mental health consequences.
+More frequently, you can visit with your child during this case can certainly positively impact your child’s well-being.
 Allowing your child to see how you are functioning during the CPS case can allow your child to display positive behaviors even though they may not be happy in the foster care period.

-One of the main issues that foster families contend with when it comes to children in their care is that children are frequently not behaved or act out as a result of the many negative inputs that they are experiencing in their lives due to CPS case. my own experience in these cases is that the more you can visit your child in foster care the better behaved they will be in the better adjusted they will become to the rhythms of a CPS case.
+Foster families often grapple with behavioral challenges exhibited by children in their care, stemming from the negative influences they encounter due to CPS cases.
+Based on my experience, increased visitation with your child in foster care tends to result in improved behavior and adjustment to the dynamics of a CPS case.
 The risk to your child of suffering mental health illnesses during a CPS case in foster care is real.
 However, through regular Visitation, you have the solutions to those problems in your hands.

 There are many reasons why regular Visitation with your child during a CPS case is important.

 Being able to have regular contact with your child during a CPS case is vitally important.
-This may go without saying, but I do know that some parents begin a CPS case from the position of feeling like there is nothing they can do and that there is no hope of having their child returned home to them at any point.
-However, this position is misguided, but it is based on conjecture and assumptions that are not necessarily true.
+While it may seem obvious, some parents initiate a CPS case feeling powerless and believing there’s no hope of their child returning home.
+However, this perspective is misguided, often based on conjecture and assumptions that aren’t necessarily accurate.
 Not only does your being able to spend time with their child benefit you, but it certainly benefits your child in many ways.

-For example, your child may have spent the time since their removal blaming him or herself for being taken out of your house.
+For instance, your child might have spent the time since their removal blaming themselves for being taken out of your house.
 This may sound silly to us as adults, but children tend to blame themselves in many cases when bad things happened to their parents or themselves.
 Whether or not your child has ever told you that they blame themselves for and the actions that led to removal may be irrelevant.
-You need to understand that if your child is prone to engaging in this type of thought, you're able to see them and constantly reassure them that not playing a role in that process is extremely critical to their mental health.
+You need to understand that if your child is prone to engaging in this type of thought, you’re able to see them and constantly reassure them that not playing a role in that process is extremely critical to their mental health.

 Another positive aspect of parent-child Visitation during a CPS case is that you are receiving constant affirmation from your child about the possibility of reunification at the end of the case.
 Well, no one can predict exactly when a CPS case will come to an end; it is easier to determine the end stage of a case when Visitation schedules are followed other services are taken advantage of.
 For example, by taking regular Visitation with your child and following steps containing your safety plan, you are best able to ensure your child’s well-being.